 A new problem was assessed and treated during the follow-up visit, which was the right knee pain.
 This supports the need for a separate E/M code, according to AAPC.
 Therefore, Modifier 25 should be added to CPT code 99214 (99214-25) to indicate a significant, separately identifiable evaluation and management [E/M] service was performed by the same physician on the same day of the procedure or other service.
 This new problem is significant in that it requires treatment and a return visit.

 An injection of methylprednisolone acetate was administered in the patient’s knee joint.
-According to Find-A-Code, this procedure is referred to as an arthrocentesis, or joint aspiration, and the purpose is to obtain fluid for lab testing, or to relieve the joint pain and pressure, or both.
+This procedure is referred to as an arthrocentesis, or joint aspiration, and the purpose is to obtain fluid for lab testing, or to relieve the joint pain and pressure, or both.
 This procedure is reported with CPT 20611.
 Because the injection was administered on the right knee, the modifier -RT must be appended to CPT 20611, making it 20611-RT.

 CPT code 20611 can be found in the CPT coding manual Index under Injection, Joint 20600, 20604-20606, 20610, 20611.
 In the Tabular, 20611 refers to Arthrocentesis, aspiration and/or injection, major joint or bursa (eg, shoulder, hip, knee, subacromial bursa); with ultrasound guidance, with permanent recording and reporting.